 4. Parramatta

 Over in Western Sydney, Parramatta boasts its own picturesque corners when the jacaranda are in bloom.
 Elizabeth Farm is a great place to start with vibrant jacaranda adding to the historic charm of the grounds.
-Just as lovely is the small but lovely Prince Alfred Square which is perfect for a stroll.
+Also worth a visit is the small but lovely Prince Alfred Square, perfect for a stroll.
 Parramatta Park is another must-see, with jacarandas lined across its wide, open spaces.
 The nearby Parramatta River and Centenary Square also get a beautiful touch of purple this time of year.

 5. The University of Sydney